Gram Parsons: The Byrds (1968)

 By 1968, Parsons came to the attention of The Byrds' bassist, Chris Hillman, via business manager Larry Spector, who was looking for a new band member following the departures of David Crosby and Michael Clarke.
 In February 1968, Parsons passed an audition for the band, being initially recruited as a jazz pianist but soon adding rhythm guitar and vocals.

 Although Parsons was an equal contributor to the band, he was not regarded as a full member by the band's label, Columbia Records.
 Consequently, when the Byrds' recording contract was renewed on February 29, 1968, it was signed only by original members Roger McGuinn and Chris Hillman.
 Parsons, like fellow new recruit Kevin Kelley, was hired as a sideman and received a salary from McGuinn and Hillman.
 In later years, this led Hillman to state, "Gram was hired.
 He was not a member of the Byrds, ever.
 He was on salary; that was the only way we could get him to turn up."
 Parsons and Kelley were given equal billing alongside McGuinn and Hillman on the Sweetheart of the Rodeo album, and in press coverage.

-"Being with The Byrds confused me a little.
+(Note: Reflecting on his time with the Byrds, Parsons said, "Being with The Byrds confused me a little.
 I couldn't find my place.
 I didn't have enough say-so.
 I really wasn't one of The Byrds.
 I was originally hired because they wanted a keyboard player.
 But I had experience being a frontman and that came out immediately.
-And [Roger McGuinn] being a very perceptive fellow saw that it would help the act, and he started sticking me out front."
+And [Roger McGuinn] being a very perceptive fellow saw that it would help the act, and he started sticking me out front.")